bakaphp/kanvas-doc/companies-branches.md

 ## Get Company Branches Users

-The method getCompanyBranchUsers fetch all users associates to the current company branches.
-It returns a [UserData]() interface array.
+The getCompanyBranchUsers method fetches all users associated with the current company branches.
+It returns an array of UserData interfaces.

 ```js
 Kanvas.companies.getCompanyBranchUsers(): UserData[]